-The DeskTop Dyno5 contains features that most enthusiasts will find more than sufficient to allow them to test components and determine optimum combinations for most engine applications.
-Plus the following features are included in the DeskTop version: 1/8-Mile Modeling, PopUp TimeSlipsTM, Direct-ClickTM Menus, Multi-Page Drag-Test Reports, Real-Time Results Display, and load engine files from the DeskTop Dyno5, DynoSim5, or Dynomation-5 engine simulations.
+Acceleration and Aero Drag, and Speeds.
+Plus the following features are included in the DeskTop Drag: 1/8-Mile Modeling, PopUp TimeSlipsTM, Direct-ClickTM Menus, Multi-Page Drag-Test Reports, Real-Time Results Display, even load engine files from the DeskTop Dyno.

-Many features in DragSim5 have been enhanced with extended functionality, for example you can run multiple, simultaneous simulations and perform on-graph comparisons of up to four vehicles.
-DragSim5 also includes an extended User Interface, One-ClickTM Iterative TestingTM, a unique Traction CalculatorTM that makes tire and traction modeling easier, additional dynamics and force measurements, comprehensive ProDataTM results tables and the ProlteratorTM, DataZonesTM, and ProPrintingTM.
+DragSim Advanced Mode-In Advanced DynoSim Mode, you can run multiple, simultaneous simulations and perform on-graph comparisons of up to four vehicles.
+Comparisons can include any of the vehicle telemetry data sets.
+In addition, the Advanced Mode includes an extended User Interface, One-ClickTM Iterative TestingTM, and a unique Traction CalculatorTM that makes tire and traction modeling easier and more accurate.